Inertia induces strong orientation fluctuations of non-spherical atmospheric particles

-We used spheroidal particles because their resistance functions are known~\cite{Kim_Karrila_1991,Dabade_2015}.
-The particles (with mass density $\rho_p = \SI{1200}{\kg\per\meter\cubed}$~\cite{Liu_2018}) were printed with a Photonic Professional GT 3D printer \cite{NanoScribe_2017}.
-The particle dimensions are summarised in Table \ref{tab:Spheroid_Dimensions}.
-Fig. \ref{fig:Fig2}{\bf d} shows examples of some spheroids corresponding to $2.2\le \rm{Re}_{\it p} \le 5$, where the particle volume remains constant.
-In total, we carried out between $9$ and $22$ measurements per particle shape and size, resulting in a total of $170$ experimental runs where the particle was in focus for all four cameras.

-Fig. \ref{fig:Fig2}{\bf e} shows recorded images of a prolate spheroid ($2a_\parallel = \SI{410}{\micro\meter}$, $2a_\perp = \SI{82}{\micro\meter}$) as it falls in the settling chamber.
-One observes that the particle exhibits a rich transient dynamics, especially in the tilt angle $\varphi$, defined as the angle between the symmetry axis of the particle and gravity.
+We used the Photonic Professional GT 3D printer (Nanoscribe GmbH) with sub-micrometer printing resolution to print submillimetre-sized spheroids with mass density $\rho_{\rm p} = \SI{1200}{\kg\per\meter\cubed}$~\cite{Liu_2018}.
+Three size groups of spheroids were produced (Table~\ref{tab:sd}), with different aspect ratios $\lambda=a_\parallel/a_\perp$ ($2a_\parallel$ is the length of the particle symmetry-axis, and $2a_\perp$ is the perpendicular diameter).
+Three-dimensional scans of the particle shape using a 3D laser-scanning microscope (VK-X200K, Keyence) show that the unevenness in the surface features of the spheroids is negligible (Fig.~S2 in the SM~\cite{sm}).
+In total, we carried out between $9$ and $22$ measurements per particle shape and size, resulting in a total of $170$ successful experimental runs where the particle was in sharp focus for all four cameras.
+Fig.~\ref{fig:Fig1}(b) shows recorded images of a prolate spheroid ($2a_\parallel = \SI{410}{\micro\meter}$, $2a_\perp = \SI{82}{\micro\meter}$) as it falls in the settling chamber.
+Figs.~S3-S4~\cite{sm} contain recorded images of all particles in Table~\ref{tab:sd}.